opeolluwa/backend-for-humans/src/acknowldegement.md

 # Acknowledgement

-I'll like the acknowledge the knowledge, expertise and efforts of authors, content creators and technical writers whose texts, videos, and articles helped in simplifying certain concepts in this resource.
+I'd like to acknowledge the knowledge, expertise, and efforts of authors, content creators, and technical writers whose texts, videos, and articles helped in simplifying certain concepts in this resource.

 Thank you!